Krishna III: Southern conquests

-Northern expedition
+Northern conquests

 While Krishna III focussed on southern Deccan, the Chandelas had captured Chitrakuta and Kalinjar.
-This prompted Krishna III to send his Western Ganga feudatory Marasimha, son of Buthuga II, to retrieve the lost areas.
+This prompted Krishna III to send his Western Ganga vassal Marasimha II, son of Butuga II, to retrieve the lost areas.
 Marasimha defeated the Gurjara Prathiharas.
 The northernmost Kannada inscription of the Rashtrakutas, dated about 964 is the Jura record (near Jabalpur) in present-day Madhya Pradesh.
 The details of these victories are inscribed in this inscription.
-Two inscriptions of Marasimha, dated 965 CE and 968 CE, state that his forces destroyed Ujjayani (which lies in the Paramara territory of Malwa).
+Two inscriptions of Marasimha, dated 965 and 968, state that his forces destroyed Ujjayani (which lies in the Paramara territory of Malwa).
 Based on this, some historians such as A. S. Altekar conclude that the Paramara king Siyaka must have rebelled against the Rashtrakuta suzerainty, resulting in a military campaign against him.
 Thus, Marasimha must have also defeated the Paramaras.
 However, K. N. Sethi believes that Krishna III only targeted the Gurjara-Pratiharas: there is no evidence to show that Siyaka rebelled against Krishna III or faced a battle against his forces.

-At his peak, Krishna III ruled an empire that extended from Narmada river in the north and stretched south covering large parts of present-day northern Tamil Nadu in the south.
+At his peak, Krishna III ruled an empire that extended at least from the Narmada river in the north and stretched south covering large parts of present-day northern Tamil Nadu in the south.
 The Prathihara, the Paramara, the Seuna (ruled by Vaddiga) and the northern Kalachuris were his feudatories in the northern Deccan and central India.

 This enmity with the northern Kalachuris of Tripuri proved fatal to the empire towards the end of his rule.
 Krishna III was also perhaps reckless in giving large fiefs (land grants) to his commanders.
-He gave the province of Tardavadi (present day Bijapur district) sometime before 965 to Tailapa II his Chalukya feudatory right in the heart of his empire.
+He gave the province of Tardavadi (present day Vijayapura district) sometime before 965 to Tailapa II his Chalukya feudatory right in the heart of his empire.
 This later turned out to be to the Rashtrakutas' undoing.

+Religion

+Krishna III is described as Jain by faith according to historian P.B.
+Desai.
+Their inscriptions begin by specifying the temple or religious institution to which the grant or donation is being made, rather than invoking a single deity.
+Krishna III continued the Rashtrakuta dynasty’s longstanding and well-documented tradition of strong Jain patronage.
+Under the patronage of Krishna III, Kannada Jain Poet Ponna composed works such as "Shantinatha Purana", "Jinaksharamale", and "Bhuvanaika-Ramabhyudaya".
+Known for his Jain texts and command over both Kannada and Sanskrit, Ponna was honoured by Krishna III with the title "Ubhaya-Kavi-Chakravarti" (Emperor among poets) in recognition of his rich poetic imagery and mastery of literary style.
+And Numerous inscriptions and land grants from Rashtrakuta rulers show sustained support for Jain monks, temples, and scholars across the Deccan, a policy begun by earlier kings like Amoghavarsha I. Krishna III maintained this inclusive approach, encouraging Jain religious institutions within his empire.